 Journal and Blog

 As you think about your own ways to create safety in a world we all fear.
 As information surfaces in articles and press releases, think about the levels of change.
 Some speak of large system changes; gun reform, mental illness.
 Others focus on school and community safety, reporting and training.
 While others pinpoint, homes, parents, individuals.
-Truth is there needs to be changes on all levels.
+Truth is there is the need for change on all levels.